 Use the pragma Convention to identify when an Ada entity should use the calling conventions of a different programming language facilitating the correct usage of the execution stack when interfacing with other programming languages.

-Use the Valid attribute to check if an object that is part of an interface with another language has a valid value for its type.
+Use the 'Valid attribute to check if an object that is part of an interface with another language has a valid value for its type.

 6.35 Recursion [GDL]